Skibbereen

-Geography
+Toponymy

-Skibbereen is located on the River Ilen in West Cork.
+Skibbereen is located on the River Ilen.
 In his book The Origin and History of Irish Names of Places (1869), the historian Patrick Weston Joyce suggests that the Irish place name Sciobairín or Scibirín derives from the small boats or skiffs (scibs) that were common on this stretch of the river.

 History

 Prior to 1600, most of the land in the area belonged to the native MacCarthy Reagh dynasty.
 The town charter dates back to 1657 and a copy can be seen in the town council chambers.
 In 1631, Skibbereen received an influx of refugees fleeing from the Sack of Baltimore.
 The "Phoenix Society" was founded in Skibbereen in 1856 and was a precursor to the Fenian movement.

 A statue, the 'Maid of Erin' erected in 1904, sits on top of a memorial to commemorate four failed uprisings against British rule, the dates of which are engraved on each side of the plinth: 1798, 1803, 1848, 1867.

 Skibbereen was once a stop on the West Cork Railway, which scheduled trains from West Cork to Cork City.
 The construction of the railways took place between 1851 and 1893 and by 1961, all West Cork railway lines were closed.
-The original railway bridge is still visible by the West Cork Hotel..
 Skibbereen also had a separate terminus station on the narrow-gauge Schull and Skibbereen Tramway and Light Railway.
+Skibbereen Town Hall was erected in around 1862.

 Famine

 The region around Skibbereen experienced a significant famine in the years 1845–52, a time referred to as The Great Hunger or Great Famine (Irish: an Gorta Mór).
 The Skibbereen Heritage Centre estimates that 8,000 to 10,000 victims of the Famine are buried in the famine burial pits of Abbeystrewery cemetery close to the town.
 While there is some question on the accuracy of census data from the famine era, records indicate a drop of population from 58,335 in 1841 to 32,412 in 1861.

 Skibbereen is also the name of a song about the Famine, and the impact it and the British Government had on the people of Ireland.
-The song, known as Dear Old Skibbereen, takes the form of a conversation between a father and a son, in which the son asks his father why he fled the land he loved so well.
+The song, also known as Dear Old Skibbereen, takes the form of a conversation between a father and a son, in which the son asks his father why he fled the land he loved so well.

 A permanent exhibition to commemorate the memory of the victims of the Great Famine is sited at the Skibbereen Heritage Centre.
 Skibbereen was also the focal point of Ireland's first National Famine Memorial Day on 17 May 2009.
 The town was selected as it was in one of the areas worst affected by the Great Famine.
 The National Famine Commemoration Committee agreed that the centrepiece of the memorial day would rotate between the Four Provinces on an annual basis.